Low Testosterone / Hypogonadism and Male Infertility

 What If Testosterone Levels Will Not Increase Despite Therapy?

-Every so often I have a patient who cannot get total testosterone levels above 300 ng/dL despite maximal therapy (HCG 4,000 IU three times a week combined with anastrazole 1 mg daily).
+Every so often I have a patient who cannot get total testosterone levels above 300 ng/dL despite maximal therapy (e.g. HCG 4,000 IU three times a week combined with anastrazole 1 mg daily).
 In this situation, the Leydig cells that produce testosterone within the testicles are presumably not functioning properly and do not respond to LH stimulation.
 From a fertility standpoint, one can only maximize the hormonal environment as much as possible with the HCG and anastrazole and then, after the couple is done having children, change to exogenous testosterone replacement therapy.
 There have been some case reports of men who have developed antibodies against HCG, making it less effective.
-Antibodies would not be expected to be the problem in men who have little or no remaining testicular tissue because of previous surgical removal or trauma, but they may be suspected in men who have some response to clomiphene but no significant response to HCG.
+Antibodies would not be expected to be the problem in men who have little or no remaining testicular tissue because of previous surgical removal or trauma, but they may be suspected in men who have some response to SERMs but no significant response to HCG.
 Some experimental treatments have been suggested in an attempt to circumvent the antibody activity (such as plasmapheresis), but no effective standard treatment has been identified.
 An option would be to try HCG therapy in the form of Ovidrel, since this medication is made through genetic manipulation of bacteria (as opposed to most of the other HCG formulations, in which the HCG is extracted from the urine of pregnant women), and therefore may have a chance of being more effective in the face of antibodies.
 Ovidrel comes in a single-use pre-filled syringe of 250 µg (essentially equivalent to 5,000 IU of HCG), and this dose can be given as a subcutaneous injection twice a week.

 Contraindications to Endogenous Testosterone Therapy